Jump to content

 Table: Bonus Abilities.

 Burst Fire: The weapon has to have a speed of Fully Auto or faster to gain the Burst Fire feature.
 The Weapons Ammunition Amount must be 4 or higher.
-The Weapon must have at least 1/2 its ammo left, round down.
-This uses 1/2 the weapon's Ammunition Amount, round down.
+The Weapon must have at least 1/2 its ammo left, rounded down.
+This uses 1/2 the weapon's Ammunition Amount, rounded down.
 This is like a partial 'Fully Unload'.
-This provides a +1 to accuracy for ever Attack/Extra Damage the Character has.
-This increases the Critical Multiplier by 1, max x4.
+This provides a +1 to accuracy for every Attack/Extra Damage the Character has.
+This increases the Critical Multiplier by 1, maxing out at x4.
 This increases the Critical Range by 1, max 17-20.
 (Ranged only, Archaic weapons do not apply) (Cannot be used for Bonus Attacks).

 Switch Firing Modes: The weapon has to have a speed of Fully Auto or faster to gain the Switch Firing Modes feature.
 The ability will allow the character to choose between Single Fire or Fully Auto.
-The default behavior of the weapon is Fully Auto/Super Fast and the is no change.
-If the weapon is switched to Single Fire mode then weapon gains the following stats.
-It gains a +2 to accuracy with an additional +1 for its size.
+The weapon's default behavior is Fully Auto/Super Fast, and there is no change.
+If the weapon is switched to Single Fire mode, it gains the following stats.
+It gains a +2 bonus to accuracy, plus an additional +1 for its size.
 Medium +1, Large +2, and Gigantic +3.
 The Critical Range goes up by 1, max 17-20.
 The Ammunition amount for the gun is considered doubled.
-However the weapon gets these penalties: The Critical Damage can only be x2 in this mode.
-The Hit Die goes down level if its seed is Fully Auto and two levels if its Super Faster.
+However, the weapon gets these penalties: The Critical Damage can only be x2 in this mode.
+The Hit Die goes down a level if its seed is Fully Auto, and two levels if its seed is Super Faster.
 (Ranged only, Archaic weapons do not apply)

 Fully Unload: The weapon has to have a speed of Semi-Auto or faster to gain the Fully Unload feature.
 The clip must have more than 1/2, round up, of its uses left.
 And the Ammunition amount for the Weapon must be at least 2.
 This requires a Full Round action.
 The character has a choice.
 Focus on a single target for an automatic critical as long as the accuracy check was successful.
-Or shooting at targets in front of the character, with a 180degrees of view in the direction the character is facing, with the max number that can be hit equal to the ammunition that is left.
-The damage with this choice is the Hit Die one lower level of the weapon against each target.
-The weapon's ranged is halved.
+Or shooting at targets in front of the character, with a 180-degree view in the direction the character is facing, with the max number that can be hit equal to the ammunition that is left.
+The damage with this choice is the Hit Die one level lower than the weapon against each target.
+The weapon's range is halved.
 The weapon's Ammunition is completely spent.
-The weapon cannot preform this move again for 1d4 turns.
-Fully Unloading requires that the Character stand in front of the enemy and hold tight to there gun as it empties all its ammunition.
-This gives all enemies within range to have an advantage on accuracy checks against the Character for 1 round.
+The weapon cannot perform this move again for 1d4 turns.
+Fully Unloading requires the Character to stand in front of the enemy and hold tight to their gun as it fires all its ammunition.
+This gives all enemies within range an advantage on accuracy checks against the Character for 1 round.
 (Ranged only, Archaic weapons do not apply)

-Swift Reload: The gun is configured in a way to make it extremely easy to quickly remove and replace an emptied mag.
-Making the process seam almost completely effortless.
+Swift Reload: The gun is configured to make it extremely easy to quickly remove and replace an empty mag.
+Making the process seem almost completely effortless.
 This allows the player to reload as a Simple action.
 (Ranged only, only Archaic weapons like crossbows)

-Special Ammunition: Some guns have to be modified and handled carefully to be able to load any other amo except the one specifically designed for it.
+Special Ammunition: Some guns must be modified and handled carefully to load any ammunition other than the one specifically designed for them.
 However, exceptions can be made.
 This allows the character to be able to apply special amo to the weapon.
 (Actually not ranged only.
-Melee weapons can have this application as a representation of exotic materials used to make the weapon more deadly.
+Melee weapons can use this application to represent exotic materials that make them deadlier.
 However, taking this ability makes any Melee weapon Exotic)

 Enhanced Combat Options: This is a vague ability that is used to describe a couple of different types of enhancements.
 There is a list of combat techniques a character can do.
-To read up on them please review Combat Techniques rules.
-This gives the weapon an ability bonus for these combat maneuvers if the weapon is used to assist in the maneuver.
+To read up on them, please review Combat Techniques rules.
+This gives the weapon an advantage bonus for these combat maneuvers if the weapon is used to assist in the maneuver.
 You can acquire this ability multiple times for different maneuvers or the same one.
-Each one provides an advantage while performing the maneuver.
+Each provides an advantage during the maneuver.
 However, the same rules for advantage stacking apply here.
-To review read the rules here.
-Also remember that abilities require the necessary feat for your weapon type to be usable.

 Suppression Fire: Also known as Suppressive or Covering Fire.
-This ability when declared requires a delayed action.
-It takes 3 times the uses out of the gun's Ammunition and thus the weapon must have at least 3 rounds left.
-However creates a wall of bullets/lazers or other deadly things that the target will have to subject itself to in order to move.
+This ability, when declared, requires a delayed action.
+It takes 3 rounds out of the gun, so the weapon must have at least 3 rounds left.
+However, it creates a wall of bullets/lasers, or other deadly projectiles that the target must endure to move.
 The target would have to teleport out of the line of fire to avoid a Ranged delayed attack.
 The Character can choose to focus on a single target to help keep them from moving.
-Or they can declare a cone like area effect.
-A 90 degree cone with a range of weapon.
+Or they can declare a cone-like area effect.
+A 90-degree cone with a range of weapons.
 Any enemy that moves within this cone is subject to a delayed attack action, up to 3 targets.
-The Character gains advantage to the accuracy check and a +1 for Bonus Damage per Weapon Level.
-If it is a single target then the Hit Die goes up a level.
-If it is a cone then the Hit Die goes down a level.
-Like Fully Unload however the Character is exposed.
-Any enemy not effected by the Suppression Fire gains advantage to accuracy checks while the Character is using this ability.
+The Character gains an advantage on the accuracy check and a +1 for Bonus Damage per Weapon Level.
+If it is a single target, then the Hit Die goes up a level.
+If it is a cone, then the Hit Die goes down a level.
+Like Fully Unload, however, the Character is exposed.
+Any enemy not affected by the Suppression Fire gains an advantage on accuracy checks while the Character is using this ability.

-Versatile: This allows Medium weighted weapons (Levels 3 thru 5) to no longer require two hands.
-This also allows them to be used as Off Handed weapons although penalties may still apply.
-This can also counter the Clunky status if it was gained because of its Gigantic Power level.
+Versatile: This allows Medium-weighted weapons (Levels 3 through 5) to no longer require two hands.
+This also allows them to be used as off-hand weapons, although penalties may still apply.
+This can also counter the Clunky status if it was acquired due to its Gigantic Power level.
 This removes the 'Two Handed' requirement for Medium Weighted weapons and the 'Clunky' Gigantic Power level weapons.

 Ammunition

-Ammunition cost is based on what the Weapon power level is.
+Ammunition cost is based on the weapon's power level.
 The price is based on the average cost of ammo for a full magazine.

 Table: Ammunition Stats